myasiny/IPChat/README.md

 # IP Chat
 It is a desktop application that sends & receives texts, emojis and files over both TCP and UDP sockets.
-It basically consists of a server and multiple clients.
+It basically consists of server and client sides.
 It is written in Python by using Tkinter, Socket and Threading.